Iru puli Kuzhambu

 Instructions

-• Dry roast the urad dal, fenugreek seeds, rice, and red chilies till it becomes golden brown.
-Once it comes to room temperature, add coconut and little water to make the kuzhambu masala
+• ️Dry roast urad dal, fenugreek seeds, and dried red chilies till golden brown.

-• Add tamarind extract and salt.
-Cook till raw tamarind smell goes and vegetables are cooked
+• ️ Add tamarind extract, salt, and butternut squash; cook till the raw tamarind smell disappears and the vegetables are fully cooked.

 Video